aklein1995/Navigation_Bananas_DRL/README.md

 ### Dependencies

 To set up the python environment to run the code in this repository, the easiest way is to import the project environment in your conda.

- 	- The provided environment has been exported with __Linux, Ubuntu 18.04 LTS__.
+	- The provided environment has been exported with __Linux, Ubuntu 18.04 LTS__:
 	```bash
 	conda env create -f drlnd_environment.yml
 	```